-Northeastern’s Master of Science in Engineering and Public Policy (MSEPP) provides the knowledge and tools needed to extend traditional engineering analysis to be relevant to public policy and decision-making.
-This program covers the core skills necessary to link engineering design and analysis research with the economic and policy contexts needed for decisions that affect society at large by studying specific engineering applications within one of the concentrations, coupled with fundamental methodologies in policy analysis, economics, and statistics.
-At the master's level, there are two concentrations for Engineering and Public Policy in
+Northeastern University’s Master of Science in Engineering and Public Policy (MSEPP) provides the knowledge and tools needed to combine engineering analysis with public policy and decision-making.
+This program covers the core skills necessary to link engineering design and analysis research with the economic and policy contexts needed for decisions that affect society at large.
+Students study specific engineering applications within one of the concentrations, coupled with fundamental methodologies in policy analysis, economics, and statistics.
+At the master's level, there are two concentrations for Engineering and Public Policy:

 The MSEPP program approaches Masters-level education with a balanced treatment of engineering and public policy to empower students to understand and shape the development and deployment of engineering solutions to pressing or emerging societal needs, recognizing that societal constraints (perceptions, laws, regulations, economics, etc.) determine how engineering technologies are actually developed and deployed.
 Upon completion of the degree, students will be able to couple engineering solutions with analysis of the impact of public policy and societal constraints on these solutions.
 Conversely, students will be able to identify engineering constraints to proposed public policy solutions.